 More recently, Kahn turned his focus entirely to nature, straying away from depictions of man-made barns and farmhouses to images of ponds, rivers, and forests.
 Kahn’s landscapes were typically uninhabitated, nondescript locales invigorated with bold applications of color.
 Like the color field painters, Kahn recognized the emotive and structural importance of color and aspired to “do Rothko over from Nature.”
 9 He wrote: “I’m always trying to get to a danger point in color, where color either becomes too sweet or it becomes too harsh, it becomes too noisy or too quiet, and at that point I still want the picture to be strong, forceful, and the carrier of everything that a painting has to have: contrast, drama, austerity.”10

-For Kahn, “painting landscape is a habit that won’t go away.”
-11 He continues to live and work in New York City today, where he is represented by the gallery Ameringer, McEnery & Yohe.
-He has produced a rich body of work that has established him at the forefront of Abstract Expressionism in American art.
+For Kahn, “painting landscape [was] a habit that won’t go away.”11 He was represented by the gallery Ameringer, McEnery & Yohe.
+He produced a rich body of work that established him at the forefront of Abstract Expressionism in American art.
 His works are collected by many major museums including the Metropolitan Museum of Art, the Whitney Museum of American Art, the Smithsonian American Art Museum, and the Los Angeles County Museum of Art.

 1927 Born on October 4 in Stuttgart, Germany, the fourth and last child of Nellie and Emil Kahn.
 His father, Emil Kahn was the conductor of both the Stuttgart Philharmonic and the South German Radio

 1930 Sent to live with his grandparents in Frankfurt, Germany